dozzie/seismometer-toolbox/doc/manpages/hailerter.rst

 .. option:: --default-interval <interval>

-   Collection interval to assume if a Seismometer message doesn't carry one.
+   Status collection interval to assume for a stream if an incoming message doesn't carry one.

 .. option:: --missing <count>

-   Number of messages about a monitored object that didn't arrive before assuming that the data is missing.
+   Number of messages from a status stream that didn't arrive before assuming that the stream is missing.

    Note that the count of 1 is probably a bad idea, as the collection and transporting system introduces some delay between an agent that is message